GitHubWestie/Milestone-Project-Four/README.md

 ![HTML Validator](/other_media/validation/basket.png) ![HTML Validator](/other_media/validation/admin-create.png)
 ![HTML Validator](/other_media/validation/course-admin.png) ![HTML Validator](/other_media/validation/css.png)

 The HTML validator was unable to assess and validate by URL for any pages that required authentication to access.
 In order to assess the HTML I copied the code from the dev tools in Chrome and pasted into the validator.

+During validation I discovered a duplicated id attribute as a consequence of generating an element with an id programmatically.
+The id was required for a JavaScript function to attach to so this was re-allocated to a class instead and the JavaScript updated.
+This then lead to another issue where the JavaScript was trying to run on every page but throwing a type error because it couldnt find the class.
+To solve this I moved the script into its own script file and called it only in the template where it was required.

 ## Deployment and Local Development